ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/setup/1-setup.md

 Complete the following steps using the command line:
 1. Navigate to the directory you want to keep your visuals in.
      1. `cd powerbi-visuals`
 2. Create a new visual template with `pbiviz`.
-We are going to name ours 'samplePiChart'.
+We are going to name ours 'samplePieChart'.
-     1. `pbiviz new samplePiChart`
+     1. `pbiviz new samplePieChart`
 3. Navigate into the newly created project folder.
-     1. `cd samplePiChart`
+     1. `cd samplePieChart`
 4. Install your dependencies using npm.
 This step will be important once we start adding external libraries.
      1. `npm install`